Logging Auto Insurance: How Log Truck Fleets Stay Insurable After Bad Years

 You want to be able to point to:

-• Real pretrip inspection training and equipment familiarization for new drivers
+• Real pre-trip inspection training and equipment familiarization for new drivers

 4. Make Your Use, Rules, and Records Boringly Tight

 Carriers hate surprises.
-They want to know who uses your vehicles, how, and how you maintain them.
-This is
+They want to know who uses your vehicles, how they’re used, and how they’re maintained.
+This is where many logging operations lose points without realizing it.
+You need to lock down:

-• Personal use and takehome units
+Personal use and take-home units

-• Age/experience and duties
+Age, experience, and duties

 • Maintenance intervals and recordkeeping